 Our stockholder-approved equity incentive compensation plans, the "2003 Stock Incentive Plan" and the "2011 Stock Incentive Plan," each provide that all stock options are granted at the average of the high and low stock trading price on the NYSE composite tape (fair market value) on the date of grant.
-For the last several years, the annual Company-wide option and restricted share awards have been made at the Committee meeting held in the first quarter of the year, following the announcement of our annual results for the prior year.
+For the last several years, the annual Company-wide stock option, restricted stock and performance-based restricted stock awards have been made at the Committee meeting held in the first quarter of the year, following the announcement of our annual results for the prior year.
 The Board and Committee schedules are determined more than a year in advance.
-In addition to the annual grant, options and/or restricted stock are generally granted for promotions, new hires, retention purposes, or increases in responsibilities at the six regularly scheduled meetings of the Board or the Committee.
+In addition to the annual grant, options, restricted stock and/or restricted stock units are generally granted for promotions, new hires, retention purposes, or increases in responsibilities at the six regularly scheduled meetings of the Board or the Committee.
 As noted above, the Committee may approve equity grants in connection with new hires of executive officers and/or acquisitions by the Company at special meetings of the Board or Committee.

-2012 Awards
+2013 Awards